rbms-bsc/DCRMR/_pages/Series/Series-statement.md

 ## 8.2.3 General rule

-<a name="8.2.3.1">8.2.3.1</a> Transcribe the series statement in the form and order in which it is presented in the source, unless instructed otherwise by specific rules.
+<a name="8.2.3.1">8.2.3.1</a> Transcribe the series statement in the form and order in which it is presented in the source, unless instructed otherwise by specific instructions.

 ## 8.2.31 More than one series statement